ppy/osu-wiki/wiki/Tournaments/oPHN/2024_taiko/en.md

 ![PHNT2024 logo](img/logo.jpg)

 The **osu!
 Philippines Nationals 2024 - osu!taiko** Tournament (***PHNT2024***) was a 1v1 rank-restricted osu!taiko tournament.
-It serves as the National Championships of osu!taiko for the Philippine community of the game.
+It served as the National Championships of osu!taiko for the Philippine community of the game.

-## Tournament Schedule
+## Tournament schedule

 | Event | Timestamp |
 | --: | :-- |